rkeppner/keppner-recipes/_posts/2014-11-23-sweet-sriracha-chicken-chili-aka-sucker-punch.md

 permalink: /recipes/sweet-sriracha-chicken-chili-aka-sucker-punch.html
 ---

-I’m finally going to record this award-winning chili recipe, though mostly because I tend to forget how to make it between the infrequent (and informal) contests I participate in.
-Besides, I doubt anybody would ever compete with me with my own recipe, since the level of effort is so high.
-And if they did, I’d switch tactics.
-Again.
+I published my award-winning chili recipe mostly because I sometimes forgot how to make it between the infrequent competitions I participated in.
+That, and I doubted anybody would bother compete with me using my own recipe.
+It’s a reasonably high level of effort.

-You see, I always attempt to cheat at cooking competitions.
-I know I’m very unlikely to win by improving on a classic.
-It’s a classic because it’s been proven over time.
-So instead, I always try for something completely different—typically as far as I think I can go within the rules (official or perceived).
-As an example, this recipe is very Asian inspired, with the small amount of beans used mostly to pretend that it’s some kind of chili.
-That being said, my goal was to stimulate (or over-stimulate) all of the taste sensations: sweet, acid (sour), salty, bitter, heat (spicy), and especially, umami (savory).
-From most of the comments I’ve received, I think I’ve succeeded.
+This recipe is very Asian inspired, with the small amount of beans used mostly to pretend that it’s some kind of chili.
+My goal was to stimulate (or over-stimulate) all of the taste sensations: sweet, acid (sour), salty, bitter, heat (spicy), and especially, umami (savory).
+From the comments I’ve received, I think I succeeded.

 My son Lliam refers to this recipe as _Sucker Punch_ because of the heat.
 It’s actually a pretty hot chili, but because of the sweetness and acid, you don’t notice it for a while.
-But by the time you do, _wham!_, you’re in a full sweat, and it hurts to continue on to finish the bowl.
+But by the time you do, _wham!_, you’re in a full sweat, and it hurts to finish the bowl.
 Be warned.

 ### Ingredients